Wider Sector Bursary Scheme (QCF)

 - The bursary applicant's name must be the same as the name on the accompanying copy of the certificate (i.e.: no nicknames or abbreviations).
 Incomplete applications will not be considered.
 Please make sure that all the information requested is provided.

-- Where candidates have paid for their QCF qualification themselves, and the service provider is making a claim for the Bursary, any reimbursement to the candidate is for resolution between the service provider and the candidate.
+- Where candidates have paid for their qualification, and the service provider is making a claim for the Bursary, any refund to the candidate is for the service provider and the candidate to resolve.

 - Service providers agree to take part in an evaluation of the training and complete the annual Workforce Development Unit wider sector questionnaire.